auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_01-02.md

 — H. M. Deitel

 In this problem, you will simulate the operation of a virtual turtle and create a digital sketchpad.
-Represent the field using a 20-by-20 rectangular 2-D array, initially filled with the character `.`.
-Sequentially read and execute the user's commands to the turtle.
-The program should keep track of the turtle's current position and the state of its pen (either up or down).
+Represent the field as a 20-by-20 rectangular 2-D array, initially filled with the character `.`.
+Sequentially read and execute the user's commands to control the turtle.
+The program should track the turtle's current position and the state of its pen (either up or down).
 The process stops when the user types `exit` or triggers the [EOF](https://en.wikipedia.org/wiki/End-of-file) condition on the keyboard.
-Assume that the turtle always starts at the location (0, 0), its initial direction is to the right, and its pen is in the up position.
+The program should ignore invalid input.
+Assume the turtle always starts at location (0, 0), with its initial direction set to the right and its pen in the up position.

 | Command    | Meaning                |
 | ---------: | :--------------------- |